Things to do in Uxmal in the Yucatan Peninsula

-We have been so blown away with what we saw and experienced we will be back to visit some of the other towns we missed on our 4-day itinerary.
-If you can spend longer in this region we would highly recommend it, even to suggest spending a week or more.
+We have been so blown away by what we saw and experienced we will be back to visit some of the other towns we missed on our 4-day itinerary.
+If you can spend longer in this region we would highly recommend it, even suggest spending a week or more.

 Things to do in Uxmal

 - Enjoy a private tour of one of the most impressive archaeological sites of the Yucatan Peninsula

 - Visit Uxmal’s Archaeological Site with a private bilingual guide